 It is unlikely that consuming large amounts of butter alone would cause death.

-However, excessive consumption of butter can increase the risk of certain health problems, such as heart disease, diabetes, and obesity, which can ultimately lead to serious complications or death.
+However, excessive consumption of butter, like any food, can have negative implications.
 It is important to consume butter in moderation and to maintain a well-balanced diet to promote overall good health.

 How is New Zealand butter made and what makes it so special?